 3> report Short BSR.

 1> else if the number of padding bits is equal to or larger than the size of the Long BSR plus its subheader:

+2> if the number of padding bits is equal to or larger than the size of the Refined Long BSR plus its subheader; and

+2> if at least one of the LCGs is configured with additionalBSR-TableAllowed and the amount of UL data that it has available for transmission is within the closed range of the buffer sizes specified in Table 6.1.3.1a-x:

+3> report Refined Long BSR for all LCGs which have data available for transmission;

+1> else:

 2> report Long BSR for all LCGs which have data available for transmission.